Semi-infinite highest weight categories: Introduction

-In the main body of the text, we also discuss a parallel situation involving {\em essentially finite} rather than {\em upper finite} algebras and categories.
-For example, the finite-dimensional graded algebras with a triangular decomposition studied in \cite{HN, BT} fit naturally into our more general framework of locally unital algebras with an essentially finite triangular decomposition; see Remark~\ref{eiffel}.
+Table \ref{yellowgreentable} summarizes some of the connections established between these various types of algebras and their module categories.
+In the main body of the text, we also discuss a parallel situation involving {\em essentially finite} rather than upper finite algebras and categories.
+For example, the finite-dimensional graded algebras with a triangular decomposition studied in \cite{HN}, \cite{BT} fit naturally into our more general framework of algebras with an essentially finite triangular decomposition; see Remark~\ref{triangularhistory1}.

-As we have already mentioned, the category $\Rep(G)$ for a reductive group $G$ is the archetypal example of a lower finite highest weight category.
-Its Ringel dual is an upper finite highest weight category.
+As we have already mentioned, the category $\R := \Rep(G)$ for a reductive group $G$ is the archetypical example of a lower finite highest weight category.
+Its Ringel dual $\R'$ is an upper finite highest weight category.
 This case has been studied in particular by Donkin (e.g., see \cite{Dschur}, \cite{Dtilt}), but Donkin's approach involves truncating to a finite-dimensional algebra from the outset.
-Other important examples come from blocks of category $\mathcal O$ over an affine Lie algebra: in negative level one obtains lower finite highest weight categories, while positive level produces upper finite ones.
+The double centralizer property allowing $\R$ to be reconstructed from $\R'$ in this case can be interpreted as a shadow of the Tannakian formalism; see Theorem~\ref{rdt}.
+Other important examples of semi-infinite Ringel duality come from blocks of category $\Ocat$ over an affine Lie algebra: in negative levels one obtains lower finite highest weight categories, while positive levels produce the upper finite ones which are their Ringel duals.
 These and several other prominent examples are outlined in $\S\S$\ref{eg2}--\ref{eg5}.

-This includes various Deligne categories which are diagrammatic in nature and come equipped with an evident triangular decomposition, hence, their module categories are upper finite highest weight categories.
+We would finally like to remark that our semi-infinite versions of highest weight categories should not be confused with the affine highest weight categories of \cite{Klhw}, and our based quasi-hereditary algebras are not affine quasi-hereditary algebras in the sense of \cite{Klhw}.
+The latter are special examples of affine cellular algebras introduced in \cite{Xi}, \cite{KX}.
+They are not covered by out setup since we require that strata can be realized by finite-dimensional algebras over an algebraically closed field.
+To incorporate them, one would need to develop the theory here over more general commutative ground rings as suggested in Remark~\ref{oo}.